-Search The National Business Incubator Association’s business incubator database or check this list from The MBA is Dead.
+Search The National Business Incubator Association’s business incubator database.
 Keep in mind that most are generalist business incubators.

 You may also want to check with your local chamber of commerce and find out if the business community where you live has any additional resources.

 These business incubators specifically serve the ecommerce industry:

 - Rocket Internet: Working with online companies globally, Rocket focuses largely on ecommerce.
 Graduates include Zalora, Westwing, Hello Fresh, and Lamoda.

 - Nordic Etail: Specific to Sweden, Nordic Etail grows ecommerce companies and is a newer incubator focused on online retailing.

 - A Better Lemonade Stand: An online incubator for ecommerce businesses offering growth resources, manufacturer listings, help with branding and business plans, and more.

 Some incubators are more competitive than others.
 Many have formal arrangements and contracts, while some have very basic requirements or allow informal buy-in to access specific resources.

 For some incubators, getting in is a competitive process.
 These are usually the organizations that invest the most in their members.

 Each business incubator program has its own requirements and expectations, so it’s important to do your research.
 Programs that provide investment to all participants and offer the best mentoring are usually highly competitive.